Dispelling rumours around Zika and complications

 Spotlight!
 There is no specific repellent that works better against the Aedes mosquito

-There are many repellents that are effective against all mosquitoes including Aedes mosquitos.
-Effective repellents contain DEET (diethyltoluamide), or IR 3535 ((3- [N-butyl-N-acetyl], aminopropionic acid ethyl-ester) or KBR3023 (also called Icaridin or Picaridin).
+There are many repellents that are effective against all mosquitoes including Aedesmosquitos.
+Repellents that effectively repel or kill the mosquito when it rests or approaches the body contain DEET (diethyltoluamide), IR 3535 ((3- [N-butyl-N-acetyl], aminopropionic acid ethyl-ester) or KBR3023 (also called Icaridin or Picaridin).
 These are the most common biologically active ingredients in insect repellents.
 Active ingredients are listed on the product label.
-The following active ingredients repel or kill the mosquito when it rests or approaches the body: DEET (N, N-diethyl-3-methylbenzamide), IR3535 (3- [N-butyl-N-acetyl], aminopropionic acid ethyl-ester) or KBR3023 (also called Icaridin or Picaridin).

 There is no minimum or maximum percentage of active ingredient required.
 Insect repellents may be applied to exposed skin to protect against the bites of mosquitoes or on the clothes.
 WHO recommends covering the skin with clothing as much as possible and using insect repellents as effective measures to protect against bites from mosquitoes that transmit viruses such as chikungunya, dengue, yellow fever and Zika.

 Repellents must be used in strict accordance with the label instructions.
 There is no evidence of any restriction of the use of these repellents by pregnant women if they are used in accordance with the instructions on the product label.

 Bacteria used to control the male mosquito population are not spreading Zika further